Water Equipment & Policy (WEP) NSF I/UCRC at University of Wisconsin-Milwaukee and

-- Return – Return on investment (ROI) through research funding from external sources, potential for intellectual property, strengthening partnerships with IAB members, start-up companies and other commercial return measures.
+- Return – Return on investment (ROI) through direct implementation of the technology by member companies, research funding from external sources, potential for intellectual property, strengthening partnerships with IAB members, start-up companies and other commercial return measures.

 - Risk – Availability of necessary skills and experience, likelihood of achieving the intended outcomes; probability of securing extramural funding or engaging in commercialization with the IAB member companies.

-- 3/11/13: Final IAB feedback to Pls and invitations issued to selected Pls for presentations at the IAB Spring meeting
+- 10/4/16: IAB feedback to PIs and invitations issued to selected PIs for presentations at IAB Fall meeting

 Application Process: Email the completed proposal application in a single PDF file to Dave Marsh: email@example.com.